Explore splitting out WebEVD as a standalone product

 - The longer-term solution is that the required providers should become tools that can be dynamically loaded, without involving art's service system.
 This will require changes in both LArSoft and art, and it will be discussed by the SciSoft team.

-#17 Updated by Lynn Garren 10 months ago
+#17 Updated by Lynn Garren about 1 year ago

 Chris, you can build with c7 on SLF7.
 Just make this change to ups/product_deps:

 diff --git a/ups/product_deps b/ups/product_deps index 7189601..924b803 100644 --- a/ups/product_deps +++ b/ups/product_deps @@ -44,6 +44,8 @@ end_product_list qualifier lardata gallery notes e19:debug e19:debug e19:debug e19:prof e19:prof e19:prof +c7:debug c7:debug c7:debug +c7:prof c7:prof c7:prof end_qualifier_list # Preserve tabs and formatting in emacs and vi / vim:

 source .../webevd/ups/setup_for_development -p c7